cuhksam/emnlp2019.github.io/_pages/program.md

 {% include toc icon="gears" %}

-Below, all information on the program EMNLP-IJCNLP 2019 available so far are given.
+Below, all information on the program of EMNLP-IJCNLP 2019 are given that are available so far.
 More details to be announced.

 ## Workshops &amp; Co-located Events